GEONWOOHONG/GEONWOOHONG/README.md

 ## Undergraduate Research Assistant (Kongju National University, InsLab)
 ## Interest
-- **ML/DL : I have a profound interest in predictive modeling using time series data.
-My focus is on exploring ways to improve pattern recognition and forecasting accuracy through complex data analysis and algorithm development in this domain.**
+- **ML/DL : I have a profound interest in predictive modeling using time series data.**
+- **Data Analysis : I'm interested in extracting meaningful insights from time series data, focusing on forecasting and pattern recognition to inform decisions and strategies.**